iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut, Introduction.md

 ---
 ### **Classical Algorithms for Maximum Flow**

+Some of these algorithms I actually covered them.
+See [Advanced Maxflow Algorithms](Advanced%20Maxflow%20Algorithms.md) for more information.

 - Ford Fulkerson:
   - Pseudo Polynomial, in $\mathcal O(mnC)$ where $C$ is the maximum capacity for one of the arcs.
   - Very generic, the worse case complexity can be demonstrated just using a DFS routine.
+  - See [The Ford Folkerson Algorithm](The%20Ford%20Folkerson%20Algorithm.md) for more information.
 - Edmonds Karp Algorithm:
   - It's just Ford Fulkerson but with BFS for Augmenting path identifications on the residual graph.
   - The complexity is $\mathcal O(|V||E|^2)$.